DiamondLightSource/txrm2tiff/README.md

 ## Features
-* Converts XRM/TXRM v3.0 (from XMController) & v5.0 (from XRMDataExporer) files to TIFF.
+* Converts XRM/TXRM v3.0 (from XM Controller) & v5.0 (from XRM Data Explorer) files to TIFF.
-* If a reference has been applied within XMController/XRMDataExplorer, it will automatically apply the reference (_image * 100.0 / reference_, as done by XMController).
+* If a reference has been applied within XM Controller/XRM Data Explorer, it will automatically apply the reference (_image * 100.0 / reference_, as done by XM Controller).
 Internal references can also be ignored.
 * Custom reference images can be specified (can be a TXRM or XRM file, or a TIFF image or stack) - this option overrides any internally stored reference and the ignore reference option.
 * If the reference exposure is available (e.g. from XRM/TXRM or OME-TIFF), the reference image will be rescaled to the image exposure at 0° (if applicable).
 * Any annotations from XRM/TXRM v5.0 files can be exported and saved (along with a scale bar).